 If we combine these two technologies with the rest of the Citrix portfolio then we can start to significantly reduce costs and help our customers make that move to the cloud a reality, while maintaining end user performance and business security at the same time.

 Want to hear more about this, Citrix Cloud and all the announcements from Summit?
-Come to one of our free update events – run by Cetus & Citrix SE’s, where you can network with peers and see how Citrix are delivering on Cloud, Security and User Mobility in 2017.
+Speak to one of our cloud experts today.

 Rob Sims – Senior Solution Architect